sunny525s/Regularization/README.md

 > **Steiner et al. (2022)** found that Vision Transformers trained with aggressive augmentation and regularization matched the performance of models trained on datasets an order of magnitude larger.
 This result highlights the value of leveraging domain-specific transformations to improve **generalization** without increasing data volume.
 Whenever possible, consider data augmentation not as an optional preprocessing step, but as a **critical** component of modern machine learning workflows.

+Alongside data augmentation, which enhances the dataset itself, we now turn to normalization techniques that regularize model behavior during training.

 ---

 ## Section 3: Normalization Techniques

-Normalization layers are another tool that, while primarily intended to stabilize and speed up training, also have a regularization effect.
+While data augmentation tackles overfitting from the data perspective, normalization methods act within the model architecture to stabilize training and implicitly regularize learning.
+Normalization layers are tool that, while primarily intended to stabilize and speed up training, also have a regularization effect.
 They re-scale and re-center layer inputs to have consistent distributions, which can reduce internal covariate shift and make optimization easier.

 ---